OrnellaSimba/tutor.it/readme.md

 # pitch script
-What do Ikea and a your Tax declaration have in common ?
+What do Ikea, a GPS device and a your Tax declaration have in common ?

 They are complicated, need a strict set of instructions ->  A step by step guide.